Advice on comparing statistics across years

 View annual letters

-In the last nine years, the Ombudsman has published the following public interest reports against Birmingham City Council
+The Ombudsman has published the following reports against Birmingham City Council

 Birmingham City Council has agreed to revisit the way it responds to complaints about respite care for children with disabilities after it wrongly told families to appeal to the Ombudsman.